-Healthcare expenses for seniors are outlined in this MEPS report on Health Care Expenditures for the Elderly Age 65 and over, shows median annual expenditures were $4206.
-Average expenses for those with expense were $9,863 in 2011.
+Healthcare expenses for seniors are outlined in this MEPS report on Health Care Expenditures for the Elderly Age 65 and over.
+Median annual expenditures were $4,206 per person.
+Average annual expenses for those with expense were $9,863 in 2011.
 Using medical inflation rates, $9,863 was about $12,194 in 2019 dollars.
-Medicare paid over 62% (up considerably from 10 years ago); private insurance paid 16%; out-of-pocket amount declined to 12%.
+Medicare paid over 62% (up considerably from 10 years earlier); private insurance paid 16%; out-of-pocket amount declined to 12%.
 96% of seniors had some healthcare expense, most often office-based care and prescribed medicines.
 Medications took up 22% of the total, averaging $76 per purchase.
 For seniors, the inpatient room rate averaged $3,199 per day (sticker shock, and nearly $4,000 in 2019 dollars); ER visit was $884 on average; office visit was $228.
-MEPS Statistical Brief #429, Jan.
-2014
+MEPS Statistical Brief #429 uses 2011 data, published Jan.
+2014.

 An average physician office visit in 2008 cost $199, compared to $922 for an Emergency Room visit (median was $89 for doctor’s visit, vs. $422 for ER).
 Top 5 conditions shown for each ambulatory care visit type.
 Consumers should expect considerably higher prices since 2008; $922 in 2008 is about $1244 in 2019 using medical inflation factors.
 However, this report informs consumers about the drastic difference between price of care in a doctor’s office vs. Emergency Dept. MEPS data published in Statistical Brief #318, March 2011

 Compare hospital ER visit prices (2014) in Nevada for common reasons people visit emergency departments.
 Choose illness and hospital (one hospital at a time).
 Compare to common charges in the county and NV average.
 For example, a migraine treated in ER typically cost $2961 in NV (and a headache costs $5090).
 Consumers should note that physician fees are extra, and NOT shown in the website prices.
 They also need to add inflation factors for 2015, 2016 and 2017.
 Prices are disease-specific.
 Nevada PricePoint through NV Hospital Assn.